-The SERT is comprised of senior representatives of state agencies, volunteer and nonprofit organizations, and corporate associates who have knowledge of their organizations' resources.
-SERT members have the authority to commit the resources to emergency response.
-As the situation develops or if additional assistance is required, SERT agency representatives may be deployed as All-Hazard Incident Management Teams (IMT) to affected counties to provide onscene coordination and assistance.
+The SERT is comprised of representatives of state agencies, volunteer and nonprofit organizations, and other agencies as identified in the NCEOP who have knowledge of their organizations' resources.
+As the situation develops or if additional assistance is required, SERT agency representatives may be deployed as All-Hazard Incident Management Teams (AHIMT) to affected counties to provide on-scene coordination and assistance.
 SERT agencies are responsible for the following: